 The GIS Hub

-The GIS Hub is comprised of eight workstations offering GIS software, including QGIS, GeoDa, and ArcGIS.
+The GIS Hub is the west room of the Zar Room.
+It is comprised of eight workstations offering GIS software, including QGIS, GeoDa, and ArcGIS.
 The workstations all have large, high-resolution monitors.
 Instructional technology and a large screen are also available in the Hub for geospatial workshops and demonstrations.